 Occupations and Workforce

-Unlike some towns, Iliamna isn’t mainly white- or blue-collar occupations dominate the local economy, Iliamna is neither predominantly one nor the other.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Iliamna is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Iliamna is a town of managers, service providers and construction workers and builders.
 There are especially a lot of people living in Iliamna who work in management occupations (23.08%), office and administrative support (15.38%) and personal care services (10.26%).

 Setting & Lifestyle

 One of the nice things about Iliamna is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Being a small town, Iliamna does not have a public transit system used by locals to get to and from work.